 The above rule will submit processes for each subject found on ABIDE2 project that provides

 dwi datatype with a dataset tag of "ABIDEII-BNI_1".

 Brainlife will only submit a new process if it hasn't submitted a new process for each subject.
 Brainlife also won't submit a new process if your project already has an output dataset (maybe generated by other rules, or generated manually).
 To be more specific about which datasets are generated by which rule, you can specify output dataset tags under the outputs section.

 You can leave this default if you know you there won't be any other App generating the same output datatype.
 We recommend to always set output dataset tags just in case.

 Lastly, you can set a

-Subject Filtering which limits the subjects that gets processed.
+Subject Filtering which limits the subjects that get processed.

-Above example will make this rule to only submit for subjects with names that start with "100" or "200".
-When you are setting up your first rule, it's always good to limit number of subjects to make sure your rule is setup correctly.
+The above example will make this rule to only submit for subjects with names that start with "100" or "200".
+When you are setting up your first rule, it's always good to limit the number of subjects to make sure your rule is set up correctly.

-There are number of regular expression tutorials available online.
+There are regular expression tutorials available online.
 Also, please feel free to send us your question via Brainlife slack team.